SamMed05/switch-2-game-update-tracker/README.md

    </a>
 </p>

-A simple single-file web application that tracks Nintendo Switch 2 game updates (whether it's frame rate, resolution, stability, etc.).
+A simple web application that tracks Nintendo Switch 2 game updates (whether it's frame rate, resolution, stability, etc.).
 This project helps gamers stay informed about which games have received updates for the Nintendo Switch 2 console.

 The data for Switch 2 udpated come from this [awesome community-driven Google Sheet](https://docs.google.com/spreadsheets/d/1sOYZRiOuD9Cnr-e_hlzhRuxuEq5X5Ptwq4yCfwxyfFk/edit?usp=sharing).